 Bonus: Total result in DEGIRO mobile application

-In my review of DEGIRO, I mentioned that something I really did not like was that it was not possible to see the total result of the position in the mobile application.
-The application is only able to display the daily result of each position of your portfolio.
-Personally, I do not really care about the daily variations of my portfolio.
+In my review of DEGIRO, I mentioned that I did not like that it was impossible to see the total result of the position in the mobile application.
+The application can only display the daily result of each stock in your portfolio.
+I do not care about the daily variations of my portfolio.
 I am much more interested in the total results of my portfolio.
-This is what most long-term investors should care about.
+It is what most long-term investors should care about.

 However, I just found out it was possible to see this information on the DEGIRO mobile application.
 It took me quite a while to figure out how to find this information.
-It is just not really intuitive.
+It is just not intuitive.
 Or maybe, it is just me.
-But once you know it, it is really easy to use.
-Since it was not easy for me to find it, I am going to post my findings for all of you!
+But once you know it, it is straightforward to use.
+Since it was not easy to find it, I will post my findings for all of you!

-First of all, start the mobile application and log in to your account.
+First, start the mobile application and log in to your account.
 Then, you can go to the Portfolio view.
-Here, you should be able to see the daily results of all the positions in your portfolio.
+Here, you should see the daily results of all the positions in your portfolio.
 Once you are in the portfolio view on the application, you should see something like this:

 This is really useful information, and this is something that was missing for me.
-I am really glad I discovered this feature.
-It makes my life easier since I do not have to use the web application so much.
-I just wish it was a bit more obvious.
-But maybe it was obvious to most people!
+I am thrilled I discovered this feature.
+It makes my life more comfortable since I do not have to use the web application so much.
+I wish it was a bit more obvious.
+But maybe it was apparent to most people!

 As you saw, buying (and selling) ETFs on DEGIRO is pretty straightforward.
-There are several options that are a bit more complicated.
+Several options are a bit more complicated.
 But simple investors only need the default options.
-This makes it very easy.
+It makes it very easy.
 And since you should not be day trading, repeating this process a few times each month should be easy!

 If you can, you should not buy a single share of an ETF when you can buy more.
-This is not the most cost-efficient way to buy shares.
-I just did this as an example since I had 100 CHF on my account in cash!
+It is not the most cost-efficient way to buy shares.
+I just did this as an example since I had 100 CHF in my account in cash!

-If you want to learn about another broker, I compared Interactive Brokers and DEGIRO.
+If you want to learn more about DEGIRO, I wrote an in-depth review of DEGIRO.

 Do you have more questions on how to buy ETFs on DEGIRO?
 Or more questions on DEGIRO?